thedaynos/fantasyDraftHighlights/readme.md

 https://sites.google.com/a/chromium.org/chromedriver/downloads
 ```

-####SLEEPERBOT/basmith7
+#### SLEEPERBOT/basmith7

 For these boards, if you are going to be displaying on a chrome browser (youtube), then you'll need selenium installed.
 Follow the selenium instructions listed in the clickydraft section.

-If running on chromecast with sleeperbot or basmith7, then no need for selenium.
+If displaying on chromecast with sleeperbot or basmith7, then no need for selenium.